sqweelygig/supercool-servers/README.md

 The system will mathematically model the thermal properties of the server room through time in different configurations.
 This modelling will allow the comparison of configurations in a printable, business-oriented report.
 One of these configurations will be computed algorithmically, with this algorithm being developed and implemented during the project.
+The developer will use test-driven development and automated testing for all modelling aspects of this product.
+This philosophy will ensure that solid mathematical foundations underpin the model.

+Any deliverable subset of the product, especially each project milestone, should be evaluated against the dual criteria of improving the features delivered and supporting the development of features imagined.
+The project will explicitly document this at each milestone and also adopt this as a healthy part of commit hygiene.

 ### 1.3 - Lifecycle